 Building the perfect professional website is very similar to finding that one perfect pair of jeans.
 It is an investment.
-You have to know what you want-waist rise, fit, wash, length, color, etc. Similarly, you need to check a lot of boxes to make an impressionable professional website.
-It might seem scary if this is your first time or you are just starting with your online venture.
-Worry not! for we have rounded up seven do’s and dont’s that will amp up your website from drab to fab.
+You have to know what you want rise, fit, wash, length, color, etc. Similarly, you need to check a lot of boxes to make an impressionable professional website.
+It might seem scary if this is your first time or if you are just starting your online venture.
+Worry not!
+For we have rounded up seven do’s and don’ts that will amp up your website from drab to fab.

 The color scheme is the most crucial element in anything related to design.
 It can either make or break the look of your professional website.
 Avoid using too many colors all at the same time.
 Stick to a particular color pallet that compliments your page’s purpose and follow that scheme consistently throughout.
 You may use a bold contrasting color as an accent to the base color scheme in some places.

 This is the one essential element that everyone should include in their website.
 Imagine Amazon did not have a Categories menu or a search bar.
 Navigation helps draw focus on all the parts of your website and makes them easily accessible to the user.
 A search bar allows the user to find and reach those parts of the site, which aren’t necessarily the website’s focal point.
 Search, and navigation makes your site user-friendly and organized.

 While designing your website, it can be easy to get carried away and simultaneously use many different fonts.
 But, don’t.
 It hampers the consistency of the theme of your site.
 The size of the font must not be so big that it covers the entire screen.
 At the same time, it should not be so small that it is difficult to understand for the reader.
 Important content should be more significant and more prominent.
 This will help the reader to scan the page swiftly.